 Cognitive abilities are brain-based skills we need to carry out any task from the simplest to the most complex.
-They have more to do with the mechanisms of how we learn, remember, problem-solve, and pay attention rather than with any actual knowledge.
-For instance, answering the telephone involves at least: perception (hearing the ring tone), decision taking (answering or not), motor skill (lifting the receiver), language skills (talking and understanding language), social skills (interpreting tone of voice and interacting properly with another human being).
+They have more to do with the mechanisms of how we learn, remember, problem-solve, and pay attention, rather than with any actual knowledge.
+For instance, answering the telephone involves perception (hearing the ring tone), decision taking (answering or not), motor skill (lifting the receiver), language skills (talking and understanding language), social skills (interpreting tone of voice and interacting properly with another human being).

 COGNITIVE ABILITIES ARE BRAINS FUNCTIONS

 |PERCEPTION|| Recognition and interpretation of sensory stimuli (smell, touch, hearing…)

 |ATTENTION||Ability to sustain concentration on a particular object, action, or thought, and ability to manage competing demands in our environment.

 |MEMORY||Short-term/ working memory (limited storage), and Long-term memory (unlimited storage).

 |MOTOR SKILLS||Ability to mobilize our muscles and bodies, and ability to manipulate objects.